patrycja-io/asteroids/README.md

 Counting points after shooted asteroid - works
 Saving best score of a game - works
 Loosing lifes after hitted by asteroids -works
-I discovered one bug that I cna not fix because of lack of time
+I discovered one bug that I cna not fix because of lack of time.
+IN html left inline styling for canvas.
+Tried to fix that by adding styling in CSS but it break whole webiste.

 Go to the Social Links